isc-projects/stork/doc/usage.rst

 the host reservations can be specified within the Kea configuration files; see `Host Reservation in DHCPv4 <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#host-reservation-in-dhcpv4>`_ for details.
-The other way is to use a host database backend, as described in `Storing Host Reservations in MySQL, PostgreSQL, or Cassandra <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#storing-host-reservations-in-mysql-postgresql-or-cassandra>`_.
+The other way is to use a host database backend, as described in `Storing Host Reservations in MySQL or PostgreSQL <https://kea.readthedocs.io/en/latest/arm/dhcp4-srv.html#storing-host-reservations-in-mysql-or-postgresql>`_.
 The second solution requires the given Kea server to be configured to use the ``host_cmds`` premium hook library.
 This library implements control commands used to store and fetch the host reservations from the host database to which the Kea